-Figure 4.1 Differences and overlap between the welfare and economic contribution approach may be additional, wider economic benefits associated with aviation growth.
-Estimates in the literature vary, but 0-30% additional wider economic impacts may be added to total welfare impacts based on existing studies15.
-This approach has been followed in chapter 5 and is also visible in Figure 4.2 (item 2).
+Figure 4.1 Differences and overlap between the welfare and economic contribution approach

+In a typical analysis to estimate the welfare benefits of a certain policy intervention (for example, airspace modernization), one adds up the consumer welfare benefits for both business and leisure passengers, any producer surplus, as well as monetized environmental impacts.
+In addition, there may be additional, wider economic benefits associated with aviation growth.
+Estimates in the literature vary, but 0-30% additional wider economic impacts may be added to total welfare impacts based on existing studies16.
+This approach has been followed in chapter 4 and is also visible in Figure 4.2 (item 2).